 Test your therapeutic antibodies in immunohistochemistry against a broad panel of normal frozen human tissue types in order to determine potential unintended binding.

 Our non-GLP TCR services are designed on the FDA recommendation outlined in their "Points to Consider in the Manufacture and Testing of Monoclonal Antibody Products for Human Use".

-May be stored at 4°C for short-term only.
-For long-term storage and to avoid repeated freezing and thawing, aliquot and store at -20°C. Aliquots are stable for at least 12 months at -20°C. Further dilutions can be made in assay buffer
+Short term: store at 4°C. For long-term storage and to avoid freeze-thaw cycles, aliquot and store at -20°C. Aliquots are stable for at least 1 year at -20°C. Further dilutions can be made in assay buffer.

 CD200, also known as OX-2, is a type I membrane protein belonging to the Ig superfamily.
 It has a 202 amino acid extracellular domain and a short cytoplasmic domain.
 CD200 is widely expressed by a variety of cell types.
 It interacts with CD200R another Ig superfamily inhibitory receptor primarily expresses on leukocytes of the myeloid lineage to inhibit myeloid functions.
 It has been shown to be up regulated in CLL.